 If your profile's comments are busy and you need some help with moderation, you might want to add on some users as mods to assist you.
-You can do this here.
-If you decide to go ahead and add mods, be sure to choose users that you trust to represent you via their statements and mod actions, being mindful of what permissions your grant them.
+You can do this in the moderators section of your tools.
+If you decide to go ahead and add mods, be sure to choose users that you trust to represent you via their statements and mod actions, being mindful of what permissions you grant them.

 Permissions are different sets of mod actions you can allow to be taken on your profile by added moderators.
 Make sure you first understand these permissions before adding mods.